 Support for employers

-The Network recruits a limited number of diversity and inclusion professionals, health and wellbeing professionals, and senior HR representatives twice a year from businesses of all sizes and from all sectors.
+The Network recruits a limited number of diversity and inclusion professionals, health and wellbeing professionals, and senior HR representatives from businesses of all sizes and from all sectors.

-The Network brings participating businesses together over several sessions to learn from each other, share best practice and to hear from topic-expert speakers.
+The Network brings participating businesses together to learn from each other, share best practice and to hear from topic-expert speakers.
 The aim of the Network is for each participating business to develop their own bespoke age-inclusive action plan.

 Click here to find out more and apply to be part of an upcoming Age-Inclusive Learning Network.